 Think about it: Whenever you go to the nail salon, your manicurist takes time to clean up your nails before applying any polish.
 While this includes removing all trace amounts of lacquer, it also includes dissolving and pushing cuticles back so that each nail bed is clean and even.
 After all, you don’t want to apply your polish only to realize that the base of each nail is wavy due to the varying degrees of your cuticles.

-While you might not be able to head to a salon anytime you want, you can absolutely cater to your cuticles wherever, whenever.
-To help you do just that, we chatted with a few manicurists to explain nine DIY cuticle remover methods you can try at home.
+While you might not be able to head to a salon anytime you want, you can cater to your cuticles wherever, whenever.
+To help you do just that, we chatted with a few manicurists to explain seven DIY cuticle remover methods you can try at home.

 Many people think that one of the best ways to get rid of stubborn cuticles is to cut them, but manicurists ask that you please don’t.
 “Trimming can create more hangnails, jagged edges, and even cause infection,” says Gibson Tuttle.
 “Instead, when you're in the shower or bath let the warmth naturally soften your cuticles and then push them back gently with your thumbnail.”
 If you feel like you absolutely must trim, she says to only clip what's hanging, not the cuticle itself.